pattern-lab/website/patternlabsite/docs/pattern-linking.md

 ---
 layout: docs
-title: Linking Directly to a Pattern
+title: Linking Directly to a Pattern | Pattern Lab
 ---

 # Linking Directly to a Pattern